danrthompson/obsidian-file-modification-stats/README.md

 Right now, I have a dataview query that I am using that shows the files modified on a given day on the daily note page.
 I'd like to change what it shows, and also add stats about how many words were added in a given day, or a given range of days.

+Ideally, I'd like to exclude words that were written by a template, especially for Daily Notes.
+I have quite a large template that I use for each day (around 500 words), and I'd like to be able to differentiate between words automatically written by a template vs words that I actually wrote.

 I want to add a command that will call `processNotesAfterInstallation`.

 This is very much a hobby project, so I cannot guarantee there will be any future additions to the project going forward.